minimaximal/CityPlanner/README.md

 This project was part of the lecture "Software-Engineering Basics" at the DHBW (Baden-Wuerttemberg Coorperative State University) Mannheim.
 The project will be graded and was submitted by a team of 5 people from the course TINF21AI1.

-**This project shall not be used as reference for constructing an actual city**
+**This project shall not be used as reference for constructing an actual city!**

 ## Projektziel